FPIES

 How can a paediatric dietitian help?

 The first reaction can be confronting for parents and caregivers, and avoiding subsequent reactions is the main goal for infants with FPIES.
 The only option for preventing FPIES reactions is the total avoidance of the triggering food.
-This is one of the areas where an experienced Paediatric Dietitian can assist.
+This is one of the areas where an experienced paediatric dietitian can assist.
 Common foods appear to cause FPIES reactions, such as cow’s milk (dairy), rice, chicken, fish and some types of fruit and vegetables.
 Whilst 75% of children will only have one food trigger for FPIES, foods with a similar protein structure to the offending food may also need to be avoided.
-Your child’s Immunologist/Allergist or Dietitian can advise when the time is right to reintroduce these foods.
-Considering most food triggers provide a range of nutrients in your child’s diet, a Paediatric Dietitian can ensure that your child receives a balanced diet.

-Faltering growth can occur with FPIES, especially for children with more than one trigger food or those who also have IgE-mediated allergies.
-In this case, a Paediatric Dietitian will monitor your child’s development and provide appropriate strategies to ensure your child is growing optimally.
+Faltering growth can occur with FPIES, especially for children with more than one trigger food or those who also have co-existing IgE-mediated allergies.
+In this case, a paediatric dietitian will monitor your child’s development and provide appropriate strategies to ensure your child is growing optimally.

 Can I keep breastfeeding if my infant has FPIES?